simomarsili/gopen/README.rst

 * a file pathname.

 gzip and bzip2-compressed files will be decompressed on the fly.
-No side effects: if a file descriptor or a file handle is given, it will not be closed.
+No side effects: if `source` is a file descriptor or a file handle, it will not be closed.